-This guide is designed as a starting point for archivists looking for tips and resources to guide their steps and decision points when acquiring, appraising, accessioning, and arranging and describing digital objects.
-It treats the various steps an archivist may take up to the point that archival materials are ingested into a preservation processing tool like Archivematica and then placed in storage.
+This guide is designed as a starting point for archivists looking for tips and resources to guide their steps and workflows when acquiring, appraising, accessioning, and arranging and describing digital objects.
+It discusses the various steps an archivist may take up to the point that archival materials are ingested into a preservation processing tool like Archivematica and then placed in preservation storage.
 This guide is developed and maintained as part of Scholars Portal’s Permafrost hosted digital preservation service.

 The guide begins with a glossary of some digital preservation concepts and is then divided into five sections that follow the steps involved with bringing materials under physical and intellectual control: Transfer, Review and Appraisal, Accessioning, Arrangement and Description, and Pre-Ingest.
 Each section also contains a collection of associated case studies, suggested software tools, and resources.
 The final pre-ingest section was written to bridge the gap between the transfer, appraisal, and accessioning of born-digital materials and processing with a tool like Archivematica.